-Lebanon raises fuel price by around 25 percent amid crisis
+Lebanon raises fuel price by around 25 percent amid economic crisis

 Lebanon’s government raised the price of fuel Wednesday by about 25 percent, the National News Agency reported, effectively removing all subsidies on fuel products and pricing them at market rate amid a worsening economic crisis.